Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Example: Kyra

 Kyra has always been concerned about her health.
 Generally speaking, she is in good physical shape.
 She eats well and exercises regularly.
-However, even the slightest change in how her body feels can feel like a major crisis for her.
+However, even the slightest change in how her body feels can become a major crisis for her.
 She estimates that she spends about two to three hours a day looking up health concerns online.

-Last week she had an earache.
+Last week, she had an earache.
 Logically, she knew that since she had been swimming, she had probably gotten water in her ear.
 Yet she still had these nagging “what if” feelings.
 Unfortunately, the more she Googled possibilities, the more she believed that something much more severe was going on.
 It wasn’t long before Kyra took a trip to her local emergency room, just to be sure

 Rumination